Sunday 24 September 2023

 Patreon

-You can support me via Patreon, and get access to advance previews of blog posts and behind the scenes updates.
+You can support me via Patreon, and get access to advance previews of posts like this and behind the scenes updates.
 These are often in more detail than I can fit in here.
 This also includes access to my Patreon only Discord server for even more regular updates.